 One of the best things about shopping at your local farmers’ market is the variety of vendors and the ability to shop for different types of foods all in one place.
 You may also be introduced to interesting and unique farmers’ market foods that you won’t find in a chain grocery store.

-From meats to sweets, from snacks to drinks, here are a few unique foods you’ll find among the stands at The Markets at Shrewsbury.
+From meats to sweets, from snacks to drinks, here are a few unique farmers market foods you’ll find at the Markets at Shrewsbury in Central Pennsylvania.

 Unsuspecting Produce Colors